storyfeet/dugi_bialan/content/works/little_red.md

 # The wolf said, "O come closer, I'd like to taste some of your soup"

-is-leli wei guma da bo mudei, wei lugin bo mudei.
+is-leli wei guma da dei bo, wei lugin dei bo.

 # She came closer, and looked closer.

-go "ba ma ma min mi. gedin vin li wei guma vuli mudei"
+go "ba ma ma min mi. gedin vin li wei guma dei vuli"

 # "O my granny. your teeth have gotten soo big"

-go "li buna mudei da wei mugo ei vin"
+go "li dei buna da wei mugo ei vin"

 # "This is very good, so I can EAT you"